-AP FACT CHECK: Trump falsely declares kids safe from virus
+AP fact check: Trump falsely declares kids safe from virus

 WASHINGTON (AP) — President Donald Trump is falsely suggesting that children are safe from the coronavirus as he pushes to reopen the country now and schools in the summer or fall.

 Although Trump is broadly correct that the disease is most deadly to the elderly and to people with existing health problems, his statement that “the children aren’t affected” is heedless.
 Some have died from it.
-His recent comments also skirt the threat to healthy adults in their 50s and younger.
+His recent comments also skirt the threat of children spreading the virus to healthy adults in their 50s and younger.

 A look at his statements on the subject: